A look at James Comey's memorable moments on Capitol Hill | Taiwan News

 WASHINGTON (AP) — James Comey's appearance Thursday before the Senate intelligence committee, during which he's expected to describe his encounters with President Donald Trump in the weeks before he was fired as FBI director, is one of the most anticipated congressional hearings in years.

 Trump has derisively characterized Comey as a "showboat."
-While that's hardly a label with which his supporters would agree, there's no question Comey has shown a flare for drama during other testimony.
+While that's hardly a label with which Comey's supporters would agree, there's no question the ex-FBI chief has shown a flair for drama during other testimony.

 A look at some other riveting moments: